-The Science Museum receives several requests from Broadcasters and TV production companies wanting to film at the museum or objects within the museum every month.
+The Science Museum receives many requests from broadcasters and TV production companies wanting to film at the museum or objects within the museum every week.

 We look at each of these requests on a case-by-case basis.